-In Series Three it proved particularly harsh with extra physical punishments handed out to the recruits because one of the contestants was lagging behind.
+In series 3 it proved particularly harsh with extra physical punishments handed out to the recruits because one of the contestants was lagging behind.

 Stage Three: HANG TEST

-Only two contestants made it to the final stage of The Sickenerin Series Three, although both recruit number 16 and 10 passed the test, with the pair crowned winners.
+Only two contestants made it to the final stage of The Sickener in series 3, although both recruit number 16 and 10 passed the test, with the pair crowned winners.

 Survival pits men face-to-face, dangling from a rope that is outstretched between two cliff edges, with a staggeringly steep drop below.
 For anyone scared of heights, it’s a definite no-no.